 Sikh Community in Australia

-According to the 2016 census, 125,900 people identified as Sikh, making it the fifth largest religious group (0.5% of the population).
+According to the 2021 census, 210,400 people identified as Sikh (0.8% of the population).
 The influence and presence of the Sikh community can be seen throughout Australia.
 For example, Sikh temples known as gurdwaras can be found in various parts of Australia.
-These places of worship act as a sites for congregational prayer and social activities, such as sharing in communal meals (langar)
+These places of worship act as a sites for congregational prayer and social activities, such as sharing in communal meals (langar).

 Get a downloadable PDF that you can share, print and read.